tsunami416604/azure-docs.hu-hu/articles/azure-resource-manager/deployment-manager-overview.md

 }
 ```

-Ezután használja a (z) paramétert a sablonban:
+Ezután használja a paraméter a sablonban:

 ```json
 {